The guide to Elite beaches in Mykonos is about the most recommended and beautiful beaches on this posh island.

 Agrari Beach

-Agrari Beach remains less developed than most other beaches on Mykonos.
+Agrari Beach remains less developed than most other beaches on the island of Mykonos.
 Umbrellas and sunbeds occupy about half of this long stretch; the rest is golden sand that meets crystal-clear water.
-And that’s why it’s nudist-friendlier.
+And that’s why it’s nudist-friendly.

-The easiest way to reach Agrari Beach is to take a bus to Elia Beach and then cross over the rocks on foot, which takes about 5 minutes.
+The easiest way to reach Agrari Beach is to take a bus to Elia Beach and then walk across the rocks, which takes approximately 5 minutes.
 In return for making the journey, you’ll be rewarded with one of the most relaxing daytime experiences Mykonos has to offer.

 ©Trip Advisor